 In addition to a good coccidiosis management, good husbandry practice and gut health management are the main factors in NE prevention.
 Some producers switch to a vegetable diet to promote protein digestibility.
-Consequently, less proteins reach the hindgut, where C.p. physiologically live without causing harm.
+Consequently, less proteins reach the hindgut, where C.p. physiologically lives without causing harm.
 As less nutrients reach the large intestine, less nutrients are available for C.p., minimizing the risk of a C.p. overgrowth.
-By promoting gut health, an increased nutrient absorption can be achieved while improving gut integrity at the same time and therefore contributing to a higher resistance to pathogens.
-Here, feed additives may assist in supporting gut health and may therefore contribute to support animals in challenging situations – like an NE infection.
+By promoting gut health, an increased nutrient absorption can be achieved while at the same time improving gut integrity and thereby contributing to a higher resistance to pathogens.
+Here, feed additives may assist in supporting gut health and contribute to support animals in challenging situations – like an NE infection.

 About the author

 Dr. Anja Pastor did her PhD in broiler nutrition.
-At Phytobiotics, she focuses on the best application of Phytobiotics' products in poultry by defining market needs and supporting these needs with scientific research.
-Anja likes making people enthusiastic about poultry - may it be in product trainings or scientific conferences.
+At Phytobiotics, she is part of the Sangrovit® product mangement, focusing on applications in poultry by defining market needs and supporting these needs with scientific research.
+Anja enjoys sharing her enthusiasm about poultry with others, for example, when giving technical trainings or attending scientific conferences.

 Phytobiotics Sangrovit® –